MKGilby/Weaver2/README.md

 This version Copyright 2024 MKSZTSZ

+## 2024.12.19 - Build 4
+- Exit appears when all blocks are destroyed.

 ## 2024.12.19 - Build 3
 - Player can pick up color by going over "colored" circles.
 - Blocks are destroyed if touched by appropriate color.